lavaeater/turbo-rocket-ultra/README.md

 The most important thing in game development is to not do what you have decided to do, but something else entirely - in this case particle effects.
 Thing is, it's not on the docket.
 This is an MVP, this is a proof of concept of a playable game, so we should focus on just doing towers.

+## Doing now: Sprite Editor
+I am not doing a sprite editor.
+Thing is, I use free resources for characters and animations and I just got a bit fed up with available anims and stuff, so I actually went out and bought some assets on itch.io - but then I have to set up the textures and stuff to actually use them.

+So, when you use textures and stuff and you have some kind of actual operation u

 ## Paused: Towers!!